devdupont/EV3-Remote/README.md

 	Beep patterns:
 		1 = beep , 2 = two beeps , 3 = buzzer
 		4 = ascending beeps , 5 = descending beeps
+	WAV files:
+		Refer to Notes file for how to properly format the *.wav file